bashrc2/staramp/README.md

 **--dog** specifies the radius for the *difference of gaussians* filter.
 It should be approximately the same as the width of the stars in pixels within your image.

-**--dogthresh** applies a threshold to the *difference of gaussians* filter, so that faint pixels which might just be noise can be excluded.
+**--dogthresh** applies a threshold to the *difference of gaussians** filter, so that faint pixels which might just be noise can be excluded.

+**--dogamp** the amplification percentage.

 **--miny** sets the minimum Y axis coordinate to begin processing at.
 This is typically 0 (the top of the photo).